Universal Inverse Distillation for Matching Models with Real-Data Supervision (No GANs): Universal distillation of matching models with real data

+\end{lemma} The \underline{proof of Lemma \ref{lem: M-UID distance}} is located in Appendix \ref{sec: m-uid dist lemma}.
+With the help of real data, our RealUID loss now provides the generator with the \underline{feedback on the real data domain it needs to cover}, i.e., the distance \eqref{eq: RealUID dist} does not vanish for points $x_t$ s.t. $p^\theta(x_t) \approx 0, p^*(x_t) \gg 0$ (see Appendix \ref{sec: coefs explain}). { Moreover, if teacher function is inaccurate, \underline{RealUID can now provably fix teacher's errors} (see Appendix \ref{sec: error correction}).}

+\paragraph{Choice of coefficients $\alpha, \beta$.} Lemma \ref{lem: M-UID distance} shows that, instead of values $\alpha$ and $\beta$, actually the values $\alpha$ and $\nicefrac{\beta}{\alpha}$ determine the balance between real and generated data in the minimized distance \eqref{eq: RealUID dist}.
+Furthermore, coefficient $\alpha$ only sets the general scaling of the distance, while \textit{$\nicefrac{\beta}{\alpha}$ plays the most important role}, as it determines the relation between $f^\theta_t$ and $f^*_t$ inside the distance.

-The coefficients $\alpha$ and $\beta$ in RealUID loss control the balance between the generator's and the real data domains.
-A zero difference ($\alpha = \beta$) means that only the generator's domain is considered.
-Even when $\alpha = \beta < 1$ and real data is formally added, it has no, or negative, effect on the generator.
-Meanwhile, a non-zero difference considers both domains: increasing $\alpha$ over $\beta$ ($\alpha > \beta$) puts less weight on the generator's errors, while otherwise ($\beta < \alpha$) the weight grows.
-The optimal choice is a slightly different $\alpha \neq \beta$ close to $1.$ Excessively low $\alpha$ and $\beta$ diminish the effect of the generated data, leading to vanishing gradients.
-The same issue occurs with $\alpha \gg \beta$, while $\beta \gg \alpha$ eliminates the effect of the real data.
-Plus, configurations $\beta < \alpha = 1$ are unstable due to out-of-domain samples.
+The value $\nicefrac{\beta}{\alpha} = 1$ yields the distance identical to the data-free distance \eqref{eq: distance for UID} up to scaling.
+Thus, even when $\alpha = \beta < 1$ and real data is formally added, it may have no effect on the generator.
+Excessively low $\alpha$ and $\beta$ diminish the effect of the generated data terms in the trained fake function, leading to vanishing gradients.
+The same issue occurs with $ \nicefrac{\beta}{\alpha} \ll 1$ in \eqref{eq: RealUID dist}, while $\nicefrac{\beta}{\alpha} \gg 1$ diminish the effect of real data in the right term of \eqref{eq: RealUID dist}.
+See complete distance analysis in Appendix \ref{sec: coefs explain}.
+Moreover, if teacher function is inaccurate, only the choice $\nicefrac{\beta}{\alpha} \neq 1$ can fix teacher's errors (see Appendix~\ref{sec: error correction}).